lannes/Flutter-AdaptiveCards/README.md

 2023 07

+* hostconfig background colors are ignored in place of the container background colors
+* hostconfig foreground colors are ignored in place of container foreground colors when set to 'default'
-* hostconfig colors are ARGB so an alpha channel is always needed
+* hostconfig colors are ARGB so an alpha channel is always needed - host_config files updated
 * Remove `approximateDarkThemeColors` and brightness because people should use light and dark themes
 * Remove `fontSizes` and `fontWeights` from host_config - use inherited themes
 * Eliminate all hard coded Text sizes and colors to use inerited themes